-If you want to learn how to level up your life skills through travel, you are going to love this blog.
+If you want to learn how exploring will set you free and help you achieve massive success in life — you are going to love this travel blog.

-I left my cosy office job in London, UK to focus on my own company nearly five years ago.
+I left my cosy office job in London, UK to focus on my own company over five years ago.

 My company does things like create amazing invitations for weddings attended by celebrities and European Royal families.